ssube/onnx-web/docs/user-guide.md

 #### Seed parameter

 The seed value used for the random number generators.
-This is a lot like the seed in a game like Minecraft and can be shared, but producing exactly the same image requires the same model, scheduler, and all of the other parameters as well.
+This is a lot like the seed in a game like Minecraft and can be shared to produce similar images, but producing exactly the same image requires the same model, scheduler, and all of the other parameters as well.

 You can use the same prompt and seed, while varying the steps and CFG, to produce similar images with small variations.